inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 Therefore it is important that also diacritics with a smaller distance to the font body than defined by the minimum jump stitch length (default: 3mm) have lock stitches.

 This extension helps adding forced lock stitches.
-One may chose to restrict lock stitches only to satin columnns.
+One may chose to restrict the addition of lock stitches only to satin columnns.
 ## Custom Font Directory

 This extension allows you to define a directory in your file system where you want to store additional fonts to be used with the lettering tool.